Mandras/teambookmark/MAINTENANCE.md

 - Main folder delete lead to recreate
 - Another bookmark change do not lead to an update
 - Outdated version is not accepted and lead to an update
-- Main folder rename from website is updated automatically
+- Main folder rename from website is updated immediately
 - Changes made offline (bookmarks + main folder) are well overwrite once online (without browser restart)
 - Not URL link isn't blocking the addon
 - `TeamKey` change is working and result to an auto-synchronize